Methodology

 So if you're looking to take your savings to the next level, here's one of your best options.

-- No transaction fees
+- No minimum balance

-- Comes with a free cash back prepaid Mastercard
+- Includes a prepaid cash back Mastercard

 See more best high interest savings accounts here.